Wilfred/ez-query-replace/README.md

 ez-query-replace is now smarter about setting the initial value of point when you are replacing the value at point.

+We also now support helm/ivy/whatever your favourite completion engine is.

 ### v0.3